jamesshore/quixote/README.md

 [![Build Status (Travis-CI)](https://secure.travis-ci.org/jamesshore/quixote.png?branch=master )](http://travis-ci.org/jamesshore/quixote)

 Quixote is a library for unit testing CSS.
 It lets you make assertions about your pages' elements, their relationships, and how they are actually styled by the browser.
-It has a compact, powerful API and produces beautiful failure explanations.
+It has a compact, powerful API and produces beautiful failure messages.

 ```javascript
 menu.assert({